Core Overview

 The Core section of the portal includes the following modules and views:

-- Network Explorer: The home module of Core is the place to go for a high-level overview of the current traffic on your network, including breakdowns by direction, by individual sites and clouds, and by up to eight parameters (custom chosen out of more than 30); see Network Explorer.
-This page provides direct access to the views described in Network Explorer Views.
+• Network Explorer: The home module of Core is the place to go for a high-level overview of the current traffic on your network, including breakdowns by direction, by individual sites and clouds, and by up to 12 parameters (see Network Explorer).
+This page provides direct access to the views described in Network Explorer Pages.
 It also provides links to other pages in the Core section of the portal, as well as to workflows in other sections (i.e. Edge, Protect, Service Provider).

 Note: This feature is not included by default in any Kentik edition.
 For further information, contact Customer Support.

-- Aggregate Views: Reached via the Explore Top Talkers drop-down at the upper right of the Network Explorer home page, these views provide a complete picture of an entire class of traffic that is defined by a specific parameter (e.g. data source, dimension, or cloud provider).
+• Aggregate Pages: Reached via the Explore Top Talkers drop-down in the Core card at the upper right of the Network Explorer home page, these pages provide a complete picture of an entire class of traffic that is defined by a specific parameter (e.g. data source, dimension, or cloud provider).
 All instances of the class are listed, and aggregated network traffic data about those instances is displayed in statistics, graphs, and tables.
-For example the page at Core » Network Explorer » Applications presents your network traffic broken out by the applications to which Kentik attributes the traffic.
-The structure of these "aggregate pages" is described in Core Aggregate Pages.
+For example, the page at Core » Network Explorer » Applications presents your network traffic broken out by the applications to which Kentik attributes the traffic.
+The structure of Aggregate pages is described in Core Aggregate Pages.

-- Detail Views: These views are structured similarly to aggregate views but focus on one individual instance of a class of traffic rather than aggregating information about the entire class.
-These views are primarily reached via links in the tabs of the Traffic Table on the Network Explorer page and the aggregate pages.
-The structure of these "detail pages" is described in Core Detail Pages.
+• Details Pages: These pages are structured similarly to Aggregate pages but focus on one individual instance of a class of traffic rather than aggregating information about the entire class.
+These pages are primarily reached via links in the tabs of the Traffic Table on the Network Explorer page and the Aggregate pages.
+The structure of Details pages is described in Core Details Pages.

 Main Panel Components

-The following topics provide a high-level overview of the components that recur on the Network Explorer pages (home, aggregate, and detail) of the Core section (for more detail, see Core View Components):
+The following topics provide a high-level overview of the components that recur on the Network Explorer pages (home, Aggregate, and Detail) of the Core section of the portal (for more detail, see Core Page Components):

 Parameter Controls